The History and Purpose of SWAT Teams

 The Militarization of Police

 While SWAT teams are still reserved for high-risk situations like hostage rescues, warrant service, and riot control, more and more police officers are receiving what once would have been considered basic SWAT training.
 Also, more patrol officers are carrying semi-automatic rifles and even armor to aid in rapid response to dangerous active shooter situations, and military drawdowns have led to surplus vehicles and weapons being made available to police departments that would otherwise be unable to afford such equipment.
-The proliferation of such tactics and equipment have led some to voice concerns over what they consider to be a blurring of the lines between military and law enforcement roles and functions.
+The proliferation of such tactics and equipment has led some to voice concerns over what they consider to be a blurring of the lines between military and law enforcement roles and functions.

 Role and Purpose